 - Nutritious meal loaded with veggies and protein by way of a lean meat.
 Serve with a simple green salad for a lovely meal that is both hearty and healthy.

-- 2 tbsp butter – I like to use salted butter to add more flavor, Kerrygold being my favorite.
+- 2 tablespoon butter – I like to use salted butter to add more flavor, Kerrygold being my favorite.

 - 1 onion, chopped or diced.